Fousq/Java_Testing/README.md

 Set of requirements for the mail template generator, you should create list of TDD tests for these requirements:

 * The system replaces variable placeholders like #{subject} from a template with values provided at runtime.
-* If at least for one placeholder value is not provided at runtime – template generator should throw an exception
+* If aot least for one placeholder value is not provided at runtime – template generator should throw an exceptin
 * Template generator ignores values for variables provided at runtime that aren’t found from the template.
 * System should support values passed in runtime with #{…}.
 E.g. template is  “Some text: #{value}” and  at runtime #{value} passed as  #{tag}.
 Output should be “Some text: #{tag}”.
 * The system supports the full Latin-1 character set in templates and in variables.